Who qualifies for mandatory relief?

 Occupiers of the following qualify for mandatory rate relief:

-- in the cases of charity shops, use of the premises must be wholly or mainly for the sale of goods donated to the charity and the proceeds of the sale (after deductions for expenses) applied for the purposes of the charity
+- Charity shops where the use of the premises is wholly or mainly for the sale of goods donated to the charity.
+The proceeds of the sale (minus expenses) are for the purposes of the charity.

-- organisations entitled to mandatory relief as set out above
+- organisations entitled to mandatory 80% relief as set out above.

-Each application for discretionary relief is considered on an individual basis.
+We process each application for discretionary relief on an individual basis.